mmu-webdesign/Level4-web-term-1/HTML/html01/11-urls.md

 - Return to `exercise-08.html` in your editor.

-- Adding the link location - but this time it's not an URL or file path.
+- Adding the link location - but this time it's not a URL or file path.
 We are going to link to a named element on the page using an `ID` or `#` attribute.

 - As we are linking to each section we are going to use the name of the section, for example `#one` for Section One.